mindplace/less-by-choice/_posts/2017-01-01-hoarding-access.md

 <h2 class="header small-header">having access to books</h2>

 Over the years, due to travels and moves, I've let go of books that didn't mean much to me, some that were lost, some that I knew I wouldn't really want to read often.
 But it's been pretty hard to let go of books deliberately when I decided to minimize.
 There was a time a few years ago when I had thousands of e-books on my computer, but I still felt extremely vulnerable where my books were concerned, afraid to lose them, to lose access to books.
-Afraid in some way that if I lost access to those books I had read and loved, I would somehow cut off the book experiences I could have in the future.
-That I couldn't get those books again if I needed to, when I wanted them.
-I know if I experienced a delay in getting them, it would painfully trigger my sense of locked-in-ness, no-access-ness from before.
+It wasn't about how many I had.
+It was about filling a hole that would never be filled.

 When I decided to downsize, I knew what I wanted to get to: I want to be ok with not owning.
 But I want to feel like I had access even if the books I wanted in the moment weren't immediately available.
-I wanted to feel the security of limitless access.
+I was afraid that I wouldn't be able to get those books again if I needed to, when I wanted them.

 <h2 class="header small-header">Redefining access</h2>

 Access to me meant being able to get an item whenever I want, and to hold on to it for however long I want.
+As a minimalist, that definition doesn't sit well with me anymore.

 There was something I had to learn and make that knowing a part of me, before I could let go of my books--and in fact my things in general.
 That was that **I can only trust my future self to get what I need, when I need it.**